fahim8401/crmphp/README.md

 - Set permissions for `storage/exports` and `storage/logs` to writable.
 - Open `index.php` in your browser.

+**Pending Transaction Reminder:**
+- Each pending transaction now has a `settle_date` field (date to remind for collection).
+- Use this field to track when to follow up for payment.

 **Cron Example (Month Close):**
 - `php /home/username/hplinkcrm/close_month.php 2025-09`